The Jackal's Mistress

 Because her husband is a rebel soldier taken prisoner and held at some undisclosed prison camp in the north.
 And she’d like to believe a Yankee woman would do the same for her husband in a parallel situation.

-The real Golden Rule of “do on clothes as you would have them do unto you.”
+The real Golden Rule of “do unto others as you would have them do unto you.”
 As opposed to the MAGA version which goes like this…

 I got my gold–so go fuck yourself.

-The book has many gripping scenes where Confederate soldiers or marauders come close to discovering Weybridge, Libby, Sally and Joseph (two freed slaves) and Jubilee, Libby’s precious 12-year-old niece who nicknames him the Jackal.
-The good guys in the book.
+The book has many gripping scenes where Confederate soldiers or marauders come close to discovering Weybridge and his protecters—Libby, Sally and Joseph (two freed slaves) and Jubilee, Libby’s precious 12-year-old niece.
+Aka—the good guys in the book.

 Will they be captured?
 Not telling you.
-You’re gonna have to read it yourself.
+Gonna have to read it yourself.

 I will say Bohjalian is a fabulously story teller who subtly weaves in his political themes as opposed to hitting you over the head with them.
 As I just did with that Golden Rule sentence.